cloudfoundry/docs-dev-guide/services/managing-services.html.md

 title: Managing Service Instances with the CLI
 ---

-_This page assumes you are using cf v6._
+_This page assumes you are using cf CLI v6._

 ## <a id='viewing-services'></a> View Available Services ##